the-wondersmith/celery-aio-pool/README.md

 ### Configure Celery ###

-At the time of writing, [Celery](https://github.com/celery/celery) does not have built-in support for out-of-tree pools like the Celery Async IOPool.
-There is a [PR #7880](https://github.com/celery/celery/pull/7880) to add this capability.
+At the time of writing, [Celery](https://github.com/celery/celery) does not have built-in support for out-of-tree pools like the Celery Async IOPool, but it should be included from 5.3. ([PR #7880](https://github.com/celery/celery/pull/7880) has been merged).

-Pending the PR being merged, if you apply the patch, you will be able to configure the pool like this:
+After the 5.3 release, or if you apply the patch from the PR, you will be able to configure the pool like this:

 - Set the environment variable CELERY_CUSTOM_WORKER_POOL to the name of an implementation of :class:celery.concurrency.base.BasePool in the